AmitVedpathak/healthcare-services-project/README.md

 ## Overview
 This is a simple React web application to manage and display a list of healthcare services.
 Users can add, update, and delete services.

+# Go Live
+Click [here](https://av-healthcare-services.netlify.app/) to go live with the application.

 ## Features
 - View a list of healthcare services.
 - Add new services with name, description, and price.